Export to PowerPoint / Word

 Export as Text

-Exports the text in a single cell inline with other text at the cursor position in PowerPoint or Word.
-This is useful when writing memos that contain lots of data sourced from your spreadsheets that can be updated with just a few mouse clicks.
+Exports the text from a single cell inline with other text at the cursor position in PowerPoint/Word.
+This is useful when writing memos containing data sourced from your spreadsheets that can be updated with just a few mouse clicks.

 PowerPoint and Word behave differently when creating inline text links due to fundamental differences in how Microsoft built these applications.
 When you export inline text to PowerPoint, the imported text must be hyperlinked to store information about the link.
 While PowerPoint does not allow the removal of hyperlink formatting altogether, Macabacus lets you configure hyperlink font and underline colors in theGeneral > Import/Export section of the Settings dialog.

-You can specify a hyperlink font color for all text links or select the No Color option that instructs Macabacus to conform the text link font color to the adjacent text.
-To best conceal the hyperlink underline, we recommend selecting your slides’ background color.
-However, this will not mask the hyperlink in shapes with fill colors that differ from the slide background or on slides with different background colors.
-Macabacus’s ability to format your hyperlink colors in PowerPoint may depend on your Office version.
+You can specify a hyperlink font color for all text links or select the No Color option to match the text link font color to the adjacent text.
+To best conceal the hyperlink underline, select your slide's background color.
+Note that this will not mask the hyperlink in shapes with different fill colors or on slides with varied backgrounds.
+PowerPoint's formatting limitations mean the linked text (i.e., hyperlinks) will always feature an underline unless the links are broken.

-Unfortunately, PowerPoint provides limited ability to format hyperlinks further, so the linked text will always feature an underline (unless the links are broken).
-When you are ready to finalize your presentation, click the Macabacus > Links > More Linking Tools > Remove Hyperlinks button to remove all Macabacus hyperlinks from the presentation.
+Given PowerPoint provides limited ability to format hyperlinks further, the linked text will always feature an underline - unless the links are broken.
+As a workaround, when you are ready to finalize your presentation, click the Macabacus > Links > More Linking Tools > Remove Hyperlinks button to remove all Macabacus hyperlinks from the presentation.
 This breaks all inline text links in the presentation and cannot be undone (aside from using Undo promptly afterward).

 If you prefer to keep a copy of the presentation with text links intact, save the linked presentation when it is finalized and then create a duplicate presentation with text links broken.
 Consider naming the duplicate presentation to indicate that its text links are broken (e.g., Presentation1_BrokenLinks.PPTX).

-Word does not use hyperlinks for inline text linking.
+Word does not use hyperlinks for inline text linking and is not subject to the same formatting limitation.

 Export Charts

 Exports the selected chart to PowerPoint/Word as a chart.
-This is generally the preferred way to export charts since it produces the most reliable and expected visual result, avoiding potential Windows/Office image quality issues.
 It also preserves the ability to format resulting charts directly in PowerPoint/Word, which is not generally recommended but may be desirable in some scenarios.
+This method may also produce less reliable visual results than the graphic option.

 Export as Picture